" My Dog Sounds Congested When Sleeping - Is Something Wrong? – Wild Earth

 Obesity

-Obese and overweight dogs can cause poor health, including their lungs.
+Obese and overweight dogs are more likely to sound congested or snore.
+This may be due to increased fat pressing around their airways.
 Ensure that your dog is within the recommended weight range for their breed.
+If you are unsure, it’s best to judge your dog’s weight based on their body condition.
 You’ll also need to ensure that you feed them the proper portions of food and give them the appropriate amount of exercise for their breed and size.

 Offer treats sparingly, as the calories can quickly add up.
+Treats should not make up more than 10% of your dog’s daily caloric intake.
 You can also use healthier treats, such as baby carrots, that your pup is sure to love just as much.

 Some dog breeds are more prone to congested breathing than others due to their anatomy.
 Flat-faced dogs suffer from BOAS (Brachycephalic Obstructive Airway Syndrome) due to their skull shape obstructing their airway.